adithyawastaken/To-Do-App/README.md

 # To-Do-App
-This is an online to-do-list application.
+An online to-do-list application.
 It's server is created using node js and the db used is firestore.